-For example, if an organisation was considering a new security strategy, or implementing new security controls, there would likely be a number of lengthy stages.
+For example, if an organization was considering a new security strategy, or implementing new security controls, there would likely be a number of lengthy stages.
 Firstly, the board would need to set the risk appetite and provide strategic guidance.
 Executives would then begin looking at implementation options.
 Risk managers may be brought in to analyse the options before a business case could be developed.
 This would generally trigger a decision to make some strategic commitment or investment, which in turn requires resource allocation.
 This may require contract management and project management.
-Only at this stage would the organisation get around to implementation, which should then be followed after a period of time by reviews to determine the utility and efficacy of the initiative.
+Only at this stage would the organization get around to implementation, which should then be followed after a period of time by reviews to determine the utility and efficacy of the initiative.

 By contrast, adaptive adversaries can operate according to much shorter cycles.